 Live streaming of the US Open can be accessed using WatchESPN.com or the ESPN app but for that you will need a cable subscription.
 If you don’t have one, there’s an option to be able to watch it using a service which provides live-TV streaming.

 Some of these services include:

 None of the aforementioned options are for free but the good news is they offer a free trial which you can avail to watch the US Open.

 Changes to the 2020 US Open

-While it’s just been confirmed the 2020 US Open will go ahead as planned, it must be quickly added there will be a few tweaks made to the competition in this coronavirus-hit world.
-Here’s a list of things which will be different from a Grand Slam in a normal year – and 2020 has been anything but a normal one!
+While the 2020 US Open went ahead as planned, it must be quickly added there were a few tweaks made to the competition in this coronavirus-hit world.
+Here’s a list of things which were different from a Grand Slam in a normal year – and 2020 was anything but a normal one!

 - No Fans.
 Yep, it’s going to be become the first Grand Slam tournament ever to be played to no spectators inside the stadium.

 - Players will be allowed up to three guests with them.
 They can book up to two rooms in a hotel shortlisted by the USTA and will be reimbursed for one of the rooms.
 Players will also be allowed to rent rooms outside Manhattan.